Jan Muršak: Detroit Red Wings

 Muršak signed a contract with the Detroit Red Wings in April 2007.
 Since his draft in 2006 he has made appearances for the Red Wings during training camps.
 On 26 December 2010 it was announced by Detroit that Muršak was called up to the team to fill in after an ankle injury of Danny Cleary.
 He made his NHL career debut on 28 December 2010 in a game against the Colorado Avalanche, thus becoming the second Slovenian, after Anže Kopitar of the Los Angeles Kings, to play in the NHL.
 Muršak scored his first NHL goal on 10 January 2011, also in a game against the Avalanche against Peter Budaj.
 On 17 February 2011, Muršak signed a new two-year contract with the Red Wings.

 Due to the 2012 NHL lockout, Muršak signed a temporary contract with the Slovenian hockey team HDD Olimpija Ljubljana of the EBEL league.
 In 30 games with Olimpija, he excelled with 48 points, before returning for the start of the shortened 2012–13 season with the Red Wings.
 On opening night, he was again setback by injury, after hurting his collarbone in a 6–0 defeat against the St. Louis Blues.

 On his return to health, and with limited opportunity with the Red Wings, Muršak was placed on waivers on 22 February 2013.
 He was assigned to the Griffins for the remainder of the season.

 Return to Europe

 As an impending free agent, Mursak subsequently moved to Amur Khabarovsk of the Kontinental Hockey League.

 After re-establishing his offensive presence in 3 1/2 seasons with CSKA Moscow, Muršak left the club as a free agent and opted to continue in the KHL in signing a one-year contract with Torpedo Nizhny Novgorod on May 1, 2017.

 Mursak then played for Frolunda HC in the SHL in the 2017-18 season, and scored a brace on his first team game debut against HV71 on January 11, 2018.
 Mursak then played for SC Bern in the NL, but after two seasons with Bern, including a league championship season in 2018-19, he returned to Frölunda.

-After three season in Sweden, Mursak moved to Klagenfurt Athletic Sports Club or EC KAC in the ICE Hockey League for the 2023-24 season, and currently plays there.
+After three seasons in Sweden, Mursak moved to Klagenfurt Athletic Sports Club or EC KAC in the ICE Hockey League for the 2023–24 seasone.